 The PADI Dry Suit Diver Specialty course.
 This course will expand on the basic knowledge taught as part of the drysuit orientation.

-For more information on the dry suit specialty course, email the SCUBA Program Coordinator.
+For more information on the dry suit specialty course, email Rockfish Divers.